HewlettPackard/hpe-sd-cloud/docker/images/README.md

 This directory holds several specifications for building Docker images for Service Director containers.
 Current images include:

 - [`sd-aio`](sd-aio): All-in-one image containing provisioning, the closed loop (incl.
 Kafka and Zookeeper) and the UOC-based UI plus required databases (Oracle XE and CouchDB).
-- [`sd-aio-sp`](sd-aio-sp): All-in-one image containing just provisioning and the UOC-based UI plus required databases for both (Oracle XE and CouchDB).
 - [`sd-sp`](sd-sp): SD Provisioning container.
 An external database is required, connection details will be made available to the container through environment variables.
 - [`sd-ui`](sd-ui): UOC-based SD UI container.
 Details about the SP instance to connect to will be made available to the container through environment variables.
 - [`sd-cl-adapter-snmp`](sd-cl-adapter-snmp): SNMP adapter.